“Don’t Forget Your Keys!”

 The Back Story

-The past couple of weeks have been manic, I am sure its been the same for you as we tried to boil the ocean in the last two months of 2025.
-With multiple meetings almost back to back, and me trying to commute between cities, I was not winning.
-So while a friend was away - I got the generous offer to take an evening meeting from their apartment.
-With keys in hand I unlocked and entered, settled in and set up for my meeting.
-But then I started to feel cold, and needed my jacket from my car.
-So I grabbed my car keys and headed out, and pulled the door behind me (after all its joburg and I was taking no chances with someone else’s home) but as that door closed behind me - it hit me, this door locks automatically (don’t judge me - I live in the bush veld and we don’t even lock doors where I live).
-Anyway… I stood starring at the door thinking…. its raining outside - I have a meeting starting in 10mins, and I have no phone to call anyone in an apartment building that I also don’t know anyone.
+The last couple of weeks of 2025 were manic for me, I’m sure it was the same for you, we tried to boil the ocean (as we do every year) in the last two months of the year.
+With multiple meetings, almost all back to back, and me trying to commute between cities, I was not winning.
+During one of these crazy weeks, a friend made a generous offer for me to use his apartment for an evening board meeting, whilst he was away for work travel.
+Grateful for a home away from home, I accepted this kind offer.
+Using the spare keys, I unlocked and entered, settled in and set up for my meeting.
+It was a rainy evening, feeling slightly chilly - I decided I needed my jacket from my car.
+I grabbed my car keys and headed out, and pulled the front door behind me (after all its Jo’burg and I was taking zero chances being entrusted someone else’s home) BUT, as that door closed behind me - it hit me, this door locks automatically (now, don’t judge me!
+I live in the bushveld and we don’t lock doors where I live).
+Anyway… there I stood starring at the door thinking…. its raining outside - I have a meeting starting in 10mins, and I have no phone to call anyone and I’m at an apartment building where I don’t know anyone.

 The Deeper Story

-I’m now sitting and reflecting back on 2025 and I have this sudden realisation that those forgotten keys are metaphorical and the note “Don’t forget your keys” is a clarion call each time I leave….(okay stick with me here).
+I’m now sitting and reflecting back on 2025, I have this sudden realisation that those forgotten keys were metaphorical and the note “Don’t forget your keys” is a ‘clarion call’ each time we leave for something ….(okay … just stick with me here).

-My sister and I travelled to Uganda in January 2025 and arrived in Entebbe with our luggage still in South Africa.
-Travelling light, we took no hand luggage, this means no spare set of clothes, no toiletries, nothing!
-We landed and had to get essentials and went to our meeting the next day looking rather sketchy!
-As seasoned travellers we left home and “forgot our keys!”
-We forgot the cardinal rule of travel - be prepared for the worst (lost luggage).
+TRAVEL: My sister and I travelled to Uganda in January 2025, we arrived in Entebbe with our luggage left behind in South Africa.
+In the slightly delusional spirit of travelling light (on a short 4 hour flight), we took no hand luggage.
+This means, no spare set of clothing, no toiletries, no contact lens holders -nope -nothing!
+After the not so comforting ground staff having taken our details - we headed off to get essentials at the mall.
+We attended a new client meeting the very next day looking rather sketchy!
+As seasoned travellers - we both left home and “forgot our keys!”
+We forgot the cardinal rule of travel - be prepared for the worst (delayed or lost luggage).

-What about personal or professional relationships.
-Ever left one of those and forget your keys?
-Keys could mean different things to different people, it could mean you leave with those relationships or friendships intact and in hand as you transition a job or a city. .
-Those keys could mean you leave a bad relationship with your dignity and self worth intact and in hand, or leave a toxic workplace with your peace, joy and your talents intact and in hand!
+Personal or Professional Relationships: Ever left one of those and forgot your keys?
+Keys could mean different things to different people, it could mean you leave with those relationships or friendships safe in hand as you transition a job or a city.
+Those keys could mean you leave a bad relationship with your dignity and self-worth, secure in hand, or you leave a toxic workplace with your peace, joy and your talents safeguarded and in hand!

 Some doors lock automatically.
 So do seasons.
 So do moments.
 So do relationships.
-And when they do — you want to be the person who walks away with what matters still in hand: hope, kindness, dignity, peace.
-Don’t forget your keys.
+And when they do, you want to be the person who walks away with what matters still in hand: hope, kindness, dignity, peace.